-- ignore any use of pornography.
-If you think this statement is prudish, read up on the traumatic and escalating effects of pornography under the resource section on my web site.
+- Ignore any use of pornography.
+If you think this statement is prudish, read up on the traumatic and escalating effects of pornography, how it damages relationships, and creates unrealistic expectations for your potential partner.

 - And the most important don’t of all is…Don’t let any person become more important or cause you to compromise your relationship with the Lord.
 He alone is the Lover of our Soul.
 And his passion for us runs deeper than we could imagine.